|

 building obtains the LEED certificate.

-Part of our responsibility entails
+Part of our responsibility entailed

 undertaking 3D simulations and thermal